google/truth/comparison.md

 Both libraries have some sharp edges:

-Under AssertJ, `assertThat(someLongThatIsEqualTo1).isNotEqualTo(1)` passes, even though you probably didn't mean it to.
-Under Truth, it fails as intended.
+Under AssertJ,
+`assertThat(uniqueIdGenerator.next()).isNotSameAs(uniqueIdGenerator.next())` can
+pass, even though if both `next()` calls return the same value.
+Under Truth, we've chosen a different name for the method (`isNotSameInstanceAs`) to steer people away from using it unless they mean to test reference equality.

 Under Truth, `assertThat(listOfStrings).doesNotContain(integer)` passes, even though your test is probably buggy.
 Under AssertJ, it doesn't compile.